vollmerf/spherecontour/README.md

 # SphereContour
-Program for automatic contouring of spherical orientation data using a modified Kamb method to create spherical projections including Schmidt (equal-area) and stereographic (equal-angle) plots from Vollmer, 1995.
+Program for automatic contouring of spherical orientation data using a modified Kamb method to create spherical projections including Schmidt (equal-area) and stereographic (equal-angle) plots from Vollmer (1995).
 Additional files include data files used in the paper.

 ---